AWS-FCJ-AmazonQ-Workshop/Amazon-Q-Series/Developer-Experience-AmazonQ-Developer-Deep-Dive/content/4-functional_reference/4.8-sql/_index.md

 ---
-title: "Introduction to Amazon Q Developer"
+title: "SQL with Amazon Q Developer"
 date: "`r Sys.Date()`"
-weight: 1
+weight: 8
 chapter: false
-pre: " <b> 1. </b> "
+pre: " <b> 4.8 </b> "
 ---

-SQL
+#### Overview of SQL with Amazon Q Developer

-Amazon Q Developer can generate ANSI & database specific SQL DDL and DML statements.
-If a database vendor has specific DLL or DML implementation, Amazon Q Developer generates the specific implementation.
+Amazon Q Developer can generate ANSI & database-specific SQL DDL and DML statements.
+If a database vendor has specific DDL or DML implementation, Amazon Q Developer generates the specific implementation.

-In this section, you will prompt Amazon Q Developer using comments to generate DDL and DML statements to:
+In this section, you will use Amazon Q Developer through comments to generate DDL and DML statements to:

-Create Users Table
+- Create Users Table
-E-Commerce Schema
+- Build E-Commerce Schema

-You will use Amazon Q Developer to generate the statements for:
+You will use Amazon Q Developer to generate code for:

-ANSI SQL
+- ANSI SQL
-MySQL
+- MySQL
-Postgres
+- PostgreSQL
-Oracle
+- Oracle
-SQL Server
+- SQL Server